Devilla/devilla/README.md

 💻 I’m currently working on several open-source blockchain and crypto related projects.

-🌱 I’m currently learning about ethereum blockchain technology.
+🌱 I’m currently working with ethereum blockchain technology.
+Build and deploy architecture for complex blockchain solutions.
+Maintain and extend current client- and server-side applications responsible for integration involved in the global opensource blockchain community.
+Building on-chain governance software development background.
+Worked with DeFi offerings such as staking, farming, flashloans etc. Experience with building on Ethereum & Matic.
+Familiarity with basic cryptography and P2P networks.
+Strong knowledge of Ethereum blockchains building an ERC-20 token with an in-built unlock schedule.
+Building a smart contract to accept a certain ERC-20 token and take actions based on yield-farming/staking systemcollateral based lending cross chain development on-chain governance.
+Deploying NFTs (Non-Fungible Tokens).
+Deploying decentralised exchanges (Dexs) like Ethswap and lending platforms like Ethlend.

+Skills:- Blockchain, Ethereum, Smart Contracts and Fullstack Developer.

+I have contributed to some of the big projects by firms like [ENS domains](https://github.com/ensdomains/address-encoder/commits?author=Devilla), [Bancor Network](https://github.com/bancorprotocol/sdk/graphs/contributors) etc. I am also a startup enthusiast and have multiple years of experience in building tech startups from scratch.

 📚 Previously a MERN (MongoDB, Express, React, Node) stack developer.

-I have contributed to some of the big projects by firms like [ENS domains](https://github.com/ensdomains/address-encoder/commits?author=Devilla), [Bancor Network](https://github.com/bancorprotocol/sdk/graphs/contributors) etc. I am also a startup enthusiast and have multiple years of experience in building tech startups from scratch.

 💬 Ask me about anything, I am happy to help.